BMW investing $1.7B in S Carolina as automaker shifts to EVs

 Since breaking ground on the plant in 1992, the company has invested $12 billion in South Carolina.
 It’s the German automaker’s largest factory, Zipse noted.

+Other automakers have outlined their own ambitious goals for electric vehicle production, with General Motors saying it expects to make only electric passenger vehicles by 2035.
+Ford wants half of its global production to be electric vehicles by 2030.

-In addition, Ford, GM, Hyundai-Kia and VinFast have announced plans to build new electric vehicle assembly plants in the U.S., or to retool older plants to handle EVs.
+Ford, GM, Hyundai-Kia and VinFast have all said they will build electric vehicle assembly plants in the United States or to retool older plants to manufacture EVs.
+And Tesla expects to build another plant in North America.

+In addition, Honda, Ford, GM, Toyota, Hyundai-Kia, Stellantis and VinFast of Vietnam have announced plans for a total of 11 U.S. battery plants.

 A new U.S. law, the Inflation Reduction Act, gives them even more incentive to build batteries in North America.
 It includes manufacturing tax credits, and a tax credit of up to $7,500 that could be used to defray the cost of buying an electric vehicle.
 But to qualify for the full credit, the electric vehicle must contain a battery built in North America, with 40% of the metals mined or recycled on the continent.